 Introducing AWS Glue Flex jobs: Cost savings on ETL workloads

 AWS Glue is a serverless data integration service that makes it simple to discover, prepare, and combine data for analytics, machine learning (ML), and application development.
 You can use AWS Glue to create, run, and monitor data integration and ETL (extract, transform, and load) pipelines and catalog your assets across multiple data stores.
 Typically, these data integration jobs can have varying degrees of priority and time sensitivity.
-For example, non-urgent workloads such as pre-production, testing, and one-time data loads often don’t require fast job startup times or consistent runtimes via dedicated resources.
+For example, non-urgent workloads such as testing and one-time data loads often don’t require fast job startup times or consistent runtimes via dedicated resources.

 Today, we are pleased to announce the general availability of a new AWS Glue job run class called Flex.
-Flex allows you to optimize your costs on your non-urgent or non-time sensitive data integration workloads such as pre-production jobs, testing, and one-time data loads.
+Flex allows you to optimize your costs on your non-urgent or non-time sensitive data integration workloads such as testing, and one-time data loads.
 With Flex, AWS Glue jobs run on spare compute capacity instead of dedicated hardware.
 The start and runtimes of jobs using Flex can vary because spare compute resources aren’t readily available and can be reclaimed during the run of a job

 Regardless of the run option used, AWS Glue jobs have the same capabilities, including access to custom connectors, visual authoring interface, job scheduling, and Glue Auto Scaling.
 With the Flex execution option, customers can optimize the costs of their data integration workloads by configuring the execution option based on the workloads’ requirements, using standard execution option for time-sensitive workloads, and Flex for non-urgent workloads.
 The Flex execution class is available for AWS Glue 3.0 Spark jobs.